Liturgical-Calendar/liturgy-components-php/README.md

   - `locale`: The locale to use for the calendar select.
 Defaults to 'en'.
                This is the locale that will be used to translate and order the names of the countries.
                This should be a valid PHP locale string, such as 'en' or 'es' or 'en_US' or 'es_ES'.

-To produce the <kbd>\<select\></kbd> element, call the `->getSelect()` method on the `CalendarSelect` instance.
-You may optionally pass in an array of options that can have the following keys:
   - `class`: The class or classes to apply to the select element, default `calendarSelect`.
   - `id`:    The id to apply to the select element, default `calendarSelect`.
+  - `name`:  The name to apply to the select element, default `calendarSelect`.
-  - `options`: The type of select options to return.
-Valid values are `'nations'`, `'diocesesGrouped'`, or `'all'`, default `all`.
+  - `setOptions`: The type of select options to return.
+Must be a valid case of the `OptionsType` enum.
+Valid cases are `OptionsType::NATIONS`, `OptionsType::DIOCESES`, `OptionsType::DIOCESES_FOR_NATION`, or `OptionsType::ALL`, default `OptionsType::ALL`.
+                   N.B.
+In the case of `OptionsType::DIOCESES_FOR_NATION`, `nationFilter` must also be set.
+  - `nationFilter`: When `setOptions` is set to `OptionsType::DIOCESES_FOR_NATION`, this is the nation for which dioceses will be filtered, default `null`.
+                     This option MUST be set, and MUST NOT be `null` or empty, when `setOptions` is set to `OptionsType::DIOCESES_FOR_NATION`, otherwise an exception will occur.
+  - `selectedOption`: Set one of the options in the select as the default selected option, by value, default `null`.
   - `label`: A boolean indicating whether to include a label element or not, default `false`.
-  - `labelStr`: The string to use for the label element, default `"Select a calendar"`.
+  - `labelText`: The text to use for the label element, default `"Select a calendar"`.
+  - `allowNull`: Whether an option with an empty value should be added as the first option of the select, to allow the user to submit a null value, default `false`.
+  - `disabled`: Whether to set the `disabled` attribute on the select element, default `false`.

+To produce the <kbd>\<select\></kbd> element, call the `->getSelect()` method on the `CalendarSelect` instance.
+You may optionally pass in an array of options that can have the following keys:

 Example:
 ```php